louiswillems/louiswillems.github.io/_posts/2019-05-14-Text Data Visualization with Google Analytics.md

 ## 1. Pull data from Bigquery
 <br>
-We wiil query Kurier.at Google Analytics sample dataset from BigQuery.
+We will query Kurier.at Google Analytics sample dataset from BigQuery.
 The query contains 2 columns, first column “headline” shows the title of the articles news and the second column is the number of pagesviews for each article.
 <br>